Trip Details at-a-Glance

 Omo River Valley

-From the Murelle Omo Explorer’s Lodge, our base for three nights, our program is flexible, but we typically visit the Karo, who excel in body painting, and watch one of their traditional dances, meet the Mursi, whose men practice scarification, and hike to a Bume village.
+Our program in the Omo Valley is flexible, but we typically visit the Karo, who excel in body painting, and watch one of their traditional dances, meet the Mursi, whose men practice scarification, and hike to a Bume village.
 Our private charter flight back to Addis avoids two days of driving.

 Addis / Timkat Festival